lamarquise/printf/README.md

 handed to the same listify not spec function to be added to the linked list.
 If there are no % specs, everything is handed to the listify not spec function.

+m is the size of the thing that was created from the format str and specs/flags ret is c is the len of format that was read to get through 1 % thing.

 #### Spec Parsing
 Spec parsing mostly outsources work but it serves as a main switch or junction.
 First it initialized the param structure type variable, next it calls the flag